-CEU Education Program for Fellowship
+Continuing Education Program for Case Management Certification & Fellowship

+Continuing Education Courses in Case Management.
 The American Academy of Case Management offers a full Continuing Education program of online courses for those seeking Fellowship Certification and status in the Academy.

 Upon completion of the five (5) nurse case management courses detailed below, applicants are eligible to apply for and receive Fellowship status and certification in the Academy.
 Each course is provided for in a dedicated online classroom.
 The courses are designed as independent study/continuing education courses, with one-to-one faculty mentoring.
 There is open enrollment and students may register and begin the education program at any time.

 Course Fees: Below are listed the required courses for this curriculum.
 At the end of each course description you will find the course cost listed.
 All textbooks and learning materials are separate and not included in the course cost.

 The following CE courses have provider approvals: The American Institute of Health Care Professionals Inc. is an Approved Provider of Continuing Education by the Florida State Board of Nursing.
 CE Provider # 50-11975.

 The American Institute of Health Care Professionals, Inc. is a licensed Continuing Education Provider in the State of California, Board of Registered Nursing, Provider # CEP 15595.
 For additional information please access here.